NorskRegnesentral/DiffFuSR/README.md

 ## Citation

-If you use this pipeline, please cite
+If you use this pipeline, please cite our paper and also the works which this is based on.

 Thanks to following sources for code inspiration.